-Jesus’ reply in 5:19-23 to his enemies’ charge confirms that he saw his equality with God in this functional sense.
-As Stefanos Mihalios points out, “[The] purpose of Jesus’s response, starting from 5:19, is to clarify his relationship to the Father…to conclude that he is the unique Son of God, Israel’s representative king, and the coming Messiah.”20
+In other words, Jesus’s enemies did not accuse him of falsely claiming to be God himself, but rather, they accused him of falsely claiming to be God’s Messiah.
+Jesus’s reply confirms this.
+Stefanos Mihalios points out that “[the] purpose of Jesus’s response, starting from [John] 5:19, is to clarify his relationship to the Father…to conclude that he is the unique Son of God, Israel’s representative king, and the coming Messiah.”21

 With this background in view, Phil.
-2:6 tells us that while Jesus was “in the form of God,” he did not regard his Messianic authority something to be seized.21 Since “form of God” most likely refers to Jesus in a physically glorified state, Paul appears to be drawing a contrast between Jesus’ visibly authoritative appearance and his humble frame of mind.
+2:6 tells us that while Jesus was “in the form of God,” he did not regard his royal messianic authority something to be seized.22 Since “form of God” most likely describes Jesus in a physically glorified state, Paul appears to be drawing a contrast between Jesus’ visibly authoritative appearance and his humble frame of mind.
 This again points us in the direction of the transfiguration.

-It was shortly before that event that Jesus first announced he would soon suffer at the hand of his enemies.
+Just before that spectacular event, Jesus began to warn his disciples that he would soon suffer at the hand of his enemies.
 When Peter objected, Jesus rebuked him by saying that “you are not setting your mind (phroneis) on the things of God” (Matt.
 16:21-23).
-This implies Jesus was setting his mind on the things of God — which entailed suffering on behalf of others.
+This statement implies that Jesus, by contrast, was setting his mind on the things of God — which entailed suffering on behalf of others.
 It is precisely this “mind” (phroneistho) of Christ that Paul encourages his readers to imitate in Phil.
 2:3-5.

 During the transfiguration itself, God announced Jesus’ equality with him, declaring: “This is my beloved Son, with whom I am well pleased; listen to him” (Matt.
 17:7).
 Indeed, Jesus’ shining face and gleaming white clothing visibly signified his moral purity and his exalted destiny.
 Peter was so taken by this royal show of glory that he inadvertently tempted Jesus to usher in the kingdom right then, suggesting they set up three tabernacles on the mountain.

-His attitude while visibly manifesting “the form of God” was one of total, self-effacing humility: he spent the entire time discussing with Elijah and Moses his intention to sacrifice himself for the sake of his beloved people, who could not save themselves (Lk.
+His attitude while visibly manifesting “the form of God” was the epitome of humility: he spent the entire time discussing with Elijah and Moses his intention to sacrifice himself for the sake of his beloved people, who could not save themselves (Lk.
 9:30-31).
 Thus, while the first Adam in all of his glory decided to disobey his Father’s will regarding a tree, the second Adam in all of his glory purposed to obey his Father’s will regarding a tree.

 but emptied himself,